YSFHQ/wordpress/wp-content/plugins/iflychat/readme.txt

 = Does iFlyChat work on mobile and tablet? =

 Yes, our chat works across all mobile platforms.

 = Does iFlyChat require Java or Flash client? =

 No, our chat works by utilizing HTML, JS and CSS.

 == Changelog ==

+= 2.1.0 =
+File attachment in chat.
+Standalone browser based mobile chat application.

+= 2.0.3 =
+Important fix to save chat settings correctly.

+= 2.0.2 =
+Optimize save settings process.

+= 2.0.1 =
+Fix random name generation in chat when allow_url_fopen is off.

+= 2.0.0 =
+Support WordPress MultiSite feature.
+Improve Caching.

+= 1.3.2 =
+Fix loading issue

+= 1.3.1 =
+Fix user avatar issue

+= 1.3.0 =
+Integration with BuddyPress friends.
+Show only friends in the online user list.
+Create rooms based on WordPress user roles correctly.

 = 1.2.9 =
 Fix README.